syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 <img src="/images/posts/capitalone/Accessibility.png" width="650px">

 **5. Bonus work - Help improve the reputation of Capital One**
 In early 2014, Capital One found itself in a place of change.
-Waterfall was quickly becoming dated, and Agile adopation was growing rapidly.
+Waterfall was quickly becoming dated, and Agile adoption was growing rapidly.
 The mobile app was said to be the flagship product showcasing the new, quicker, leaner, _more agile_ way of working.

-Capital One was relatively an unknown, particularly amongst the technology sector.
+Capital One was relatively unknown, particularly amongst the technology sector.
 The challenge was to be able to grow the reputation

 ***My Role***
 • Worked the HR and Engineering to form a group of advocates, and create a process allowing Engineers to easily speak at events and conferences